Pinkerton (detective agency): Modern era

 In 2020, they were hired by Amazon to spy on warehouse workers for signs of union activity.
-In 2022, it was reported that Starbucks had hired a former Pinkerton employee as part of their union-busting efforts.
+In 2022, Starbucks reportedly had hired a former Pinkerton employee as part of their union-busting efforts.

 In 2020, Matthew Dolloff, an unlicensed security guard contracted through Pinkerton, shot and killed Lee Keltner, a conservative protester, in Denver, Colorado.
-Dolloff had been contracted by Pinkerton to guard a camera-crew working for 9News.
+Dolloff had been contracted by Pinkerton to guard a camera crew working for 9News.
 The camera crew had been assigned to cover rival political groups protesting in Denver.
 Keltner had told a cameraman to stop filming him; Dolloff then approached Keltner.
-Keltner slapped Dolloff before spraying him with bear spray, and moments later Dolloff shot Keltner.
+Keltner slapped Dolloff before spraying him with bear spray, and moments later, Dolloff shot Keltner.
 Dolloff was arrested, investigated for first-degree murder, and charged with second-degree murder.
 The charge was later dropped.

 In 2023, Wizards of the Coast hired Pinkerton to seize products from the March of the Machine: The Aftermath card set for the trading card game Magic: The Gathering from YouTuber Dan Cannon of oldschoolmtg.
 Cannon had published a video on YouTube showing the contents of an order received ahead of the release date from a local game store.
 Pinkerton used intimidation and legal servings to force compliance.
-According to Wizards of the Coast, this was done after several attempts had been made to contact the individual in private, with no response.
+This action was met with widespread criticism and condemnation.
+The game's players subsequently initiated a boycott in response.